nalapatt/Kubernetes-Jenkins-Pipeline/readme.md

 # change yaml files
 vi k8s-master.yml
 edit masters to master
-change to your ip address of your master in apiserver-address=ipaddressof master ansible-playbook k8s-master.yml --syntax-check check the syntax if alright then
+change to your ip address of your master in apiserver-address=private ipaddressof master ansible-playbook k8s-master.yml --syntax-check check the syntax if alright then